Golden Calf of Gozo: Legend

-A farmer named Sidor is supposed to have had unearthed a golden horn from the Calf in one of his fields, after having been told of the statue by a stranger.
+A farmer named Sidor [needs verification] is supposed to have had unearthed a golden horn from the Calf in one of his fields, after having been told of the statue by a stranger.
 He asked a merchant named Pupull for advice on selling the statue, but the merchant tricked him into turning the statue over to him for a few coins.
 When the farmer's wife found out, she became angry and told her neighbours about the deal.
 The story reached the ears of the grand-master who sent men to investigate.
 Concerned, Pupull and the hakem (governor) hid the statue, fooling the men.
 Finally the grand master himself came to investigate.
 He became suspicious after meeting the hakem and talked to the farmer who told him the whole story.
 The hakem was dismissed from his post.
 Pupull refused to tell where he had hidden it.
 He was imprisoned in the dungeons of Fort St Angelo, but died under torture without revealing the location of the Calf.

 Another version of the legend changes the merchant to a goldsmith, Calogero.

 A Maltese poem called "L-Għoġol tad-Deheb" and written by F. X. Mangion refers to this legend.